 Meet the Author:

-Edward Z. Epstein's latest book is AUDREY & BILL: A Romantic Biography of Audrey Hepburn and William Holden (Running Press).
-It is under option for a film.
+His current book is AUDREY & BILL: A Romantic Biography of Audrey Hepburn and William Holden (Running Press).

 Subsidiary Rights sales for the books were substantial.
 Movie and television rights to the Garland book were bought by MGM; Fox purchased rights to the Mia Farrow book, produced a mini-series and Epstein received two on-screen credits.